 Keynote

 The UK presents a challenging productivity puzzle, while we have flatlined, other OECD countries are back on trend.
-Join this thought-provoking session with Paul Dolan to explore why this has happening, the impact on shifting workplace culture and what employers can do about it.
+Join this thought-provoking session with Paul Dolan to explore why this is happening, the impact on shifting workplace culture and what employers can do about it.
 Paul will delve into the radical uncertainties that businesses face around AI and the future of work more broadly.
 Hell consider the impact of political influences and will draw on his latest research into what he terms ‘Beliefism’ and how it impacts decision-making in organisations and wider policy thinking.

 Chair: Debi O’Donovan, Co-founder and Director, REBA